Hi, I’m Kayleigh!

 In the interest of keeping all the aspects of my life in one place, on this website you will also find information about the faith-based dance fitness workshops I lead, Thrive Life groceries to your door, and a summary of my work as a communications & fundraising consultant.

 Finally, let’s keep the conversation going!
-Please leave a comment, share my posts or connect with me if you like what you read here, want to know more, have a differing opinion, or want me to check out your blog, business or product.
+Please leave a comment, share my posts or contact me if you like what you read here, want to know more, have a differing opinion, or want me to check out your blog, business or product.
+And remember… Plain or Proud, Awkward or Loud, Do Your Dance!